 Layer a moisturizer under your sunscreen and your set!

-My favorite moisturizer and sunscreen combination is to layer my Daily Face Creams matched to your skin type under Sheer Strength Pure Physical Tinted SPF 50+ Sunscreen.
+My favorite moisturizer and sunscreen combination is to layer my Daily Face Cream under Sheer Strength Pure Physical Tinted SPF 30+ Sunscreen.
 The tinting blends into all skin types, gives your skin a silky feel, absorbs excess oil throughout the day to prevent shine, and is the perfect primer for makeup.
 Get both in my Fort Knox for Your Face Kit.

 Step 2.
 Target your sleep deprived 'eye issues'.